 Our Lactose Intolerance DNA kit is the first home test available on the market to confirm if you have primary lactose intolerance, with an accuracy of 99.5%.
 Lactose Intolerance is an inherited condition, where the amount of the enzyme lactase that your body produces starts to fall, usually from the age of 3 years onwards.
 The symptoms of the condition develop over time and vary from one person to the next so it is very difficult to diagnose without a test.

 If you suspect you are lactose intolerant, why not take our easy-to-use test and be certain!
 The test is very easy to perform.
 Simply take a saliva sample using the swab provided in the kit and send it to our accredited laboratory for analysis.
 The DNA in your saliva sample will be analysed for a genetic predisposition to lactose intolerance and your results can be downloaded from the website using a unique code provided in the kit within 5 days from the arrival of the sample at the laboratory.

 Everything you need for the test is included in the kit, including easy to follow instructions, and swab.

 To take the test simply:

 - Rinse your mouth with water

-- Open the box, which contains a cotton swab in a paper/plastic package and an instruction leaflet.
-Carefully remove the sticker including the analysis code from the package leaflet and attach it to the paper/plastic package that contains the cotton bud.
-Open the upper part of the package and pull out the cotton swab.
+- Open the box, which contains a cotton swab in a test tube, zip-bag and an instruction leaflet.
+Carefully tear off the analysis code from the test tube and keep it safe.
+Unscrew the cork on the test tube and pull out the cotton swab.

-- Rub the cotton end of the swab against the inside of your cheek.
+- Rub the cotton end of the swab against the inside of your cheek for 3 -4 seconds.

-- Place the cotton swab in the test tube, place the tube in the zip-bag and then into the kit box and seal it.
+- Place the cotton swab in the test tube, place the tube in the zip-bag and then into the kit box and lock it.
 The box is now ready to be used as the return package.
 Send the prepaid shipment by post.
 Please note down the tracking number from the label attached to the box (located just underneath the barcode) as this will allow you to check the delivery time.